redpanda-data/connect/docs/processors/README.md

 #### `find_regexp`

-Extract the first match of the argument regular expression in a message.
+Extract the matching section of the argument regular expression in a message.

+##### Finding submatches

+It is possible to extract submatches by their index by specifying the indexes within the `value` field as a comma separated list.
+Submatch indexes start at 1, with 0 referencing the entire match.

+For example, if our regular expression (the `arg` field) is set to `(foo?) bar? (baz?)` and our `value` is set to
+`1,2`, and a message is processed with the contents `hello foo bar baz world` then the result would be:
+`foo baz`.

+Since the `value` field is function interpolated it is also possible to have dynamic submatch indexes.

 #### `strip_html`